 Be sure to update your online account with an accurate email address.
-The Friday prior to your child’s first day of participating you will receive an email with updates for the week.
+The Friday prior to your child’s first day of participating you will receive an email with updates for the week for Track Out Camp.
+YMCA After School newsletters are monthly.
 The email will provide you with important updates for your child's success.

-Due to COVID restrictions, we are not able to permit any visitors during program hours.
+All visitors must check-in at the program office.
+To schedule a visit, please contact your Program Director.
 If you have concerns or questions about your child’s participation, please contact the Program Director.

 Parents should write a note in instances of: